Skip to main content

 Downtown Napa lets you taste wines from across the valley without driving between estates.
 The walkable First Street corridor combines tasting rooms with restaurants and shops — perfect for a relaxed afternoon or as a home base for your wine country trip.

-4 wineries · Napa Valley
+4 wineries · Various

 Coombsville